artemdudkin/bitbucket-webhook/source-copier/README.md

 # source-copier

-Clone git repo with all branches then push it to another repo.
+Clone git repo with all branches (and tags) then push it to another repo.

 ## How it works